ottogroup/pixaris/README.md

 - Run Experiments Against Your Eval Set: Test your ComfyUI workflows against evaluation data set.
 - "Hyperparameter" Search: Explore a limitless range of parameters, such as prompt, model, cfg, noise, seed—to discover the optimal settings for your image generation tasks.
 - Implement Metrics for Evaluation: Assess your generated images using your own metrics, calling a multimodal llm.
-- Trigger ComfyUI on a Remote Server: Seamlessly initiate your workflows from anywhere.
+- Trigger ComfyUI Workflows locally or remotly

 ## Installation
 To install Pixaris, follow these steps:

-0. make sure to have python 3.12 and poetry 2.0.1 or higher installed.
+0. Make sure to have python 3.12 and poetry 2.0.1 or higher installed.
 1. Clone the repository:
     ```sh
     git clone https://github.com/OG-DW/tiga_pixaris